 The following is pulled from the TSA website.

 “As the traveling public knows, all electronic devices are screened by security officers.
-During the security examination, officers may also ask that owners power up some devices, including cell phones.
+During the security examination, officers may also ask that owners power up some devices, including cell phones and they will use the latest metal detectors to secure anything dangerous get on on the plane.
 Powerless devices will not be permitted onboard the aircraft.
 The traveler may also undergo additional screening“.

 So the idea is that a “dummy” electronic device could be used to hide some type of explosive.
 Needless to say it would be a good idea to not get caught with a drained battery and be forced to leave behind an important travel companion.
 So be sure to charge your devices ahead of time and if you are a data hog like me and use your phone a lot, pick up an external battery just in case.
 Safe travels…..